 Hoping to avoid the hassle of taking public transportation?
 Consider using a private car service.

-GroundLink is a black car service that specializes in airport transfer.
+One company, GroundLink, is a black car service that specializes in airport transfers.
 They'll take you to the airport from anywhere in the city.

 Guests are also able to see the cost of the service before requesting it, so there are no surprises when the bill rolls around.
 They're also incredibly dedicated to timeliness.